-DIFFERENCES No. of Description of main differences Main differences on wh Main differences on which Main justification diff. level: MAIN AREAS Issues: Int.
+DIFFERENCES No. of Description of main differences Main justification diff. level: MAIN AREAS Issues: Int.
 Nat.gov.
 Nat. priv.
 Veterinary 46 Withholding period = + + Care (Precaution) treatment Restrictions treatment(antibiotics) = + + Precaution

 Many consumers in several European countries are aware of animal health and welfare issues, in particular they expect less drugs and hormones in organic livestock and animal can move free (Zanoli et al. 2004).
 Their expectation, that animals under organic management and products thereof are 'healthier' and better for the consumer has been expressed clearly during the food scandals experienced in Europe e.g. the nitrofen scandal, the BSE crisis).
 In times of such food scandals a high increase in the sales of organic meat products has been observed (Bruhn et al. 2003 in Zanoli et al. 2004).